BitCash Trading Down 5.8% Over Last 7 Days (BITC)

-BitCash (BITC) traded down 0.2% against the US dollar during the 1 day period ending at 15:00 PM Eastern on September 23rd.
-During the last week, BitCash has traded down 5.8% against the US dollar.
-One BitCash coin can now be bought for about $0.0008 or 0.00000003 BTC on popular exchanges.
-BitCash has a total market cap of $17,091.26 and $2.53 worth of BitCash was traded on exchanges in the last day.
+BitCash (BITC) traded 0.2% lower against the U.S. dollar during the 24 hour period ending at 21:00 PM E.T. on September 24th.
+During the last seven days, BitCash has traded 5.8% lower against the U.S. dollar.
+BitCash has a total market cap of $17,091.26 and $2.53 worth of BitCash was traded on exchanges in the last 24 hours.
+One BitCash coin can currently be bought for $0.0008 or 0.00000003 BTC on major cryptocurrency exchanges.

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.